-Prior to beginning the program year, the CT/DI Program Director and/or Dietetics Practice Coordinator establish a rotation schedule for each student taking into consideration ACEND requirements for supervised practice, preceptor/site availability, and student interests.
 The program maintains the right to make changes to the rotation schedule when necessary.
-Only in very rare circumstances, students can request a change in their rotation schedule when extenuating circumstances (e.g., offensive interactions with preceptor, unsafe work environment) are affecting the student's ability to attend or complete the rotation.
-The CT/DI Program Director will evaluate schedule change requests and determine if the student should either be reassigned to a new rotation or be required to attend/complete the scheduled rotation.
+Only in very rare circumstances, students can request a change in their rotation schedule when extenuating circumstances (e.g., offensive interactions with preceptors, unsafe work environment) are affecting the student's ability to attend or complete the rotation.
+The Program Director will evaluate schedule change requests and determine if the student should either be reassigned to a new rotation or be required to attend/complete the scheduled rotation.
+Please note that these unexpected changes to rotation schedules can delay your progress in completing that rotation and may slow the student down in completing the program.